-This matter resulted in the issuance of a Resource Letter.
-That is a letter from the Office of the Chief Trial Counsel to a lawyer who probably violated, or potentially will violate, the Rules of Professional Conduct and/or the State Bar Act, where the violation is minimal in nature and would not lead to discipline of the member.
+• Two letters resulted in the issuance of Resource Letters.
+A Resource Letter is a letter from the Office of the Chief Trial Counsel to a lawyer who probably violated, or potentially will violate, the Rules of Professional Conduct and/or the State Bar Act, where the violation is minimal in nature and would not lead to discipline of the member.
 The letter refers the lawyer to various resources that may assist the lawyer in avoiding problems and/or the filing of complaints against him or her in the future.